-615C Transfer to the President from an FWC Member or a Full Bench in relation to the matter before the President began to perform the function or exercise the power.
+615C Transfer to the President from an FWC Member or a Full Bench

-- (1) This section applies if: - (a) the President decides to perform a function or exercise a power; and - (b) before the President made that decision, the President had given a direction (the earlier direction) that the function be performed or the power be exercised by a Full Bench or an FWC Member. - (2) The President is taken to have revoked the earlier direction.

-- (3) The President must, when performing the function or exercising the power, take into account: - (a) everything that occurred before the FWC; and - (b) everything that the FWC did;
+- (1) This section applies if: - (a) the President decides to perform a function or exercise a power; and - (b) before the President made that decision, the President had given a direction (the earlier direction) that the function be performed or the power be exercised by a Full Bench or an FWC Member. - (2) The President is taken to have revoked the earlier direction. - (3) The President must, when performing the function or exercising the power, take into account: - (a) everything that occurred before the FWC; and - (b) everything that the FWC did;